framps/raspiBackupDoc/en/src/general-options.md

 - debug -> A debug log is created

 **Caution**: The log output may contain sensitive information.
-*raspiBackup* masks e.g. external static IP addresses, email addresses, passwords for mount commands or email servers, etc. However, there may still be sensitive information may still be contained in the debug log, which should be masked manually.
+*raspiBackup* masks external static IP addresses, email addresses, passwords for mount commands or email servers, etc. However, there may still be sensitive information still be contained in the debug log, which should be masked manually.
 The debug log is always stored in the backup directory.
-If there are errors and the backup directory is deleted again, the log is first saved in the home directory of the caller.
+If there are errors and the backup directory is deleted again, the log is saved in the home directory of the caller.

 | Option name | Default | In installer | Configuration name |
 |-------------|----------|--------------|--------------------|